-Prepare the roof for coating.
-Sweep off the roof.
+Prepare the roof for coating by sweeping off any loose debris.
 A push broom is the best tool to use for this purpose.
-You need to remove all dust, dirt, grease and other loose debris so that roof coating will adhere properly.
+You also need to remove all dust, dirt and grease so the roof coating will adhere properly.
 Scrub the roof with a solution of one part chlorine bleach and three parts water to remove rust and mildew.
 Use of a pressure washer may be an easier way to do this.
 Allow the roof to dry completely.

 Seal of Approval